-At first glance, it appears that the difference between a 26-inch wheel and a 28-inch wheel is just 2 inches of diameter.
+At first glance, it may appear that the only difference between a 26-inch and a 28-inch bike wheel is 2 inches in diameter.
 However, the difference in size is rarely exactly 2 inches, due to varying widths and depths of the tires used.

-Most bike frames fit only one size of wheel, or two very similar sizes of wheels.
-The 26-inch wheels and 28-inch wheels are dissimilar enough that you should not try to switch one for the other.
-The 28-inch wheels are too large to fit in a frame for 26-inch wheels, while the brake assembly on a bike using 28-inch wheels will not reach far enough to work with 26-inch wheels.
+Most bike frames fit only one size of wheel — or two very similar sizes of wheels.
+The 26-inch wheels and 28-inch wheels are dissimilar enough that you should not try to switch one for the other, according to SheldonBrown.com, a leading bicycle maintenance, repair and customization site.

 The 28-inch wheels that are 1 1/2 inches wide appear on English, Dutch, Chinese and Indian rod-brake roadsters, and may also be called F10, F25 or 700B.
 Tires measuring 28 x 1 5/8 x 1 1/4 inches are a Northern European designation for 700C tires.
 Some German companies designate 700C tires as 28-inch tires with decimal widths.

 Steel is the standard wheel material for bikes made before the 1980s.
 However, aluminum wheels are the standard of the early 21st century.
 Fractional 26-inch wheels are an older style, not sold except as second-hand parts or built except for custom orders, and are steel exclusively.